pkese/co2-sim/data/README.md

 This is a placeholder for raw data files
-(not included into .git repo due to licensing or distribution permissions)
+ft(not included into .git repo due to licensing or distribution permissions)

 What's stored here?
 Stuff like: